LucLabarriere/light-projects.nvim/README.md

 ## Features

-- Creates a config `json` file containing a list of projects with specific key bindings
+- Creates a `json` config file containing a list of projects with specific key bindings
-- The key bindings get loaded on `VimEnter` autocommand as well as whenever the root directory is changed
+- The key bindings get loaded on `VimEnter` autocmd as well as whenever the root directory is changed (DirChanged autocmd)
 - Three default keybindings can be created : `run`, `build` and `configure` and others can be set